 Plain Language

-Plain Language is a vital form of language designed to guarantee understandability for every reader.
+Plain Language is a vital form of communication designed to guarantee high understandability for every reader.
 In a modern society, it is crucial that texts are written in such a way that all people can participate in social life.
-Often, communication fails because a language uses too many foreign words or complicated sub-clauses, which hinders the reader from grasping the texts.
-A major difference from everyday jargon is the conscious choice of words to make the content clearer.
+Often, communication fails because texts use too many foreign words or complicated sub-clauses, which hinders the reader from grasping the content.
+The major difference from everyday jargon is the conscious choice of clear and precise phrasing.

 The Difference: Plain vs. Easy-to-Read Language

 A significant difference is revealed when comparing Plain Language with Easy-to-Read language (Easy Read).
-While Easy-to-Read language (Level A1) has very strict rules and often utilizes images, Plain language (Level B1) is more flexible.
-Another difference is that Plain language should avoid complex sub-clauses, but they are allowed in moderation as long as they do not hinder the reader.
-The difference also lies in the fact that the target group for Plain language is broader and includes almost all people.
+While Easy-to-Read language (Level A1 and DIN SPEC 33429) has very strict rules and often utilizes images, Plain Language (Level B1 and DIN ISO 24495-1) is much more flexible.
+Plain language should avoid complex sub-clauses, but they are allowed in moderation as long as they do not hinder the reader.
+Furthermore, the target group for Plain language is broader and includes almost the entire general public.

 A prominent difference is also the visual design.
 While Easy-to-Read language strictly requires images to explain words, Plain language often functions without images, as the reader possesses a higher level of core literacy.
-Nevertheless, the difference from technical jargon remains massive, as understandability is always the focus.
-Understanding this difference is essential for effective communication in society.
+Nevertheless, the difference from technical jargon remains massive, as understandability is always the primary focus.

 Key Rules for the Reader

-- Short sentences: Short sentences help the reader grasp content quickly (max.
+- Short sentences: Keep sentences brief to help the reader grasp content quickly (max.
 15-20 words).

-- No foreign words: If you can use simple words, avoid foreign words or technical jargon.
+- No foreign words: If you can use simple terms, avoid foreign words or technical jargon.

 - Active voice: Active sentences enormously increase understandability for the reader.

-- Use examples: A fitting example makes abstract texts tangible for the reader.
+- Use examples: A fitting example makes abstract concepts tangible and easy to follow.

 Benefits for the Target Group and SEO

-When companies use an understandable language, not only does the reader benefit, but so does the search engine.
+When companies use an understandable language, not only does the reader benefit, but so does search engine optimization (SEO).
 Google loves texts with high understandability.
 Good content is characterized by the reader finding the desired information without detours.
-In Germany and throughout the EU, understandability is becoming increasingly important for accessibility laws like the EAA (European Accessibility Act).
+Throughout the EU, this understandability is becoming increasingly important for accessibility laws like the EAA (European Accessibility Act).

-It is not an example of poor style to write simple sentences.
+It is not a sign of poor style to write simple sentences.
 On the contrary: it shows respect for the reader.
 Bringing complex content structures into Plain language often requires high-quality mental translation efforts.
-This makes the content usable for all persons in society, facilitating life for many people.
-Every example of successful Plain language strengthens communication.
+This makes the content usable for everyone, facilitating daily life for many people.

 SiteCockpit Solution